-Unless the context otherwise requires, references in this prospectus to the "Company," "Cipher," "we," "us" or "our" refers to Cipher Mining Technologies, Inc., prior to the consummation of the Business Combination (the "Closing" and, such date of the consummation of the Business Combination, the "Closing Date") and to Cipher Mining Inc. and its consolidated subsidiaries following the Business Combination.
-References to "GWAC" or "Good Works" refer to our predecessor company prior to the consummation of the Business Combination.
+Unless the context otherwise requires, references in this Annual Report on Form 10-K to the "Company," "Cipher," "we," "us" or "our" refer to Cipher Mining Technologies Inc., prior to the consummation of the Business Combination (the "Closing" and, such date of the consummation of the Business Combination (as defined below), the "Closing Date") and to Cipher Mining Inc. and its consolidated subsidiaries following the Business Combination.
+References to "GWAC" or "Good Works" refer to our predecessor company prior to the consummation of the Business